tobia80/zio-entity/README.md

 [![CI](https://github.com/thehonesttech/stem/actions/workflows/scala.yml/badge.svg?branch=master)](https://github.com/thehonesttech/zio-entity/actions/workflows/scala.yml) [![Scala Steward badge](https://img.shields.io/badge/Scala_Steward-helping-blue.svg?style=flat&logo=data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAA4AAAAQCAMAAAARSr4IAAAAVFBMVEUAAACHjojlOy5NWlrKzcYRKjGFjIbp293YycuLa3pYY2LSqql4f3pCUFTgSjNodYRmcXUsPD/NTTbjRS+2jomhgnzNc223cGvZS0HaSD0XLjbaSjElhIr+AAAAAXRSTlMAQObYZgAAAHlJREFUCNdNyosOwyAIhWHAQS1Vt7a77/3fcxxdmv0xwmckutAR1nkm4ggbyEcg/wWmlGLDAA3oL50xi6fk5ffZ3E2E3QfZDCcCN2YtbEWZt+Drc6u6rlqv7Uk0LdKqqr5rk2UCRXOk0vmQKGfc94nOJyQjouF9H/wCc9gECEYfONoAAAAASUVORK5CYII=)](https://scala-steward.org)

 # ZIO-Entity

-Event sourcing refers to a collection of patterns based on persisting the full history of a domain as a sequence of “events”, rather than persisting just the current state.
+Event sourcing refers to a collection of patterns based on persisting the full history of a domain as a sequence of immutable “events”, rather than persisting just the current state.

-ZIO-Entity is a ZIO based library that allows to implement Distributed Event Sourcing and CQRS easily and in a functional way.
+CQRS (Command-Query-Responsible-Segregation) is a simple pattern that strictly segregates the responsibility of handling command input into an autonomous system from the responsibility of handling side-effect-free query/read access on the same system.

+ZIO-Entity are distributed business domain objects, with a unique identifier, whose state is changed using event-sourcing and automatically persisted into a DB in a functional way.
+They apply the CQRS pattern through read-side views.
+An Entity with a specific id is a Singleton in the cluster, and this means that you will never have to deal with concurrency within nodes as ZIO-Entities implement the "Single Writer Principle" .

 ## Inspiration